 - Enjoy that baby and take lots of pictures, they will grow and this stage will pass.

 I’d love to hear your tips?

-If you are a new mama with fibromyalgia do come and join Pregnancy and fibromyalgia Facebook group.
+If you are managing a newborn with fibromyalgia, or will be soon do come and join Pregnancy and fibromyalgia Facebook group.